zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 By default the internal instance variable is named with a leading underscore, `@_log_level` in the example above.
 That's configurable via `Module.attr_internal_naming_format` though, you can pass any `sprintf`-like format string with a leading `@` and a `%s` somewhere, which is where the name will be placed.
 The default is `"@_%s"`.

-Rails uses internal attributes in a few spots, for examples for views:
+Zoisite uses internal attributes in a few spots, for examples for views:

 ```ruby
 module ActionView